scc-digitalhub/digitalhub/docker-compose/dagster_build_context/README.md

 #### The "code" Folder

 The "code" subfolder is the Dagster workspace, i.e., where all the pipeline-related code lives.
-It is mounted into the Dagster container and can be modified without rebuilding the image: while the container is up, you can add or modify your pipelines inside this folder, then navigate to *Dagit* -> *Workspace* and *Reload* to load your updates.
+It is mounted into the Dagster container and can be modified without rebuilding the image: while the container is up, you can add or modify your pipelines inside this folder (manually or pulling from a remote repository), then navigate to *Dagit* -> *Workspace* and *Reload* to load your updates.

 Note that Dagster relies on *workspace.yaml* to find your code, therefore you need to update that file accordingly.